Skip to Content

 224. Spatial Design

 Some courses may have limitations on numbers and some have prerequisites, i.e. courses that must be passed prior to study at the next level.
-Thus you could be required to complete a 100-level course in addition to the courses that will count towards the diploma.
-Depending upon your previous study or experience, you may be granted an exemption from prerequisite courses on application to the relevant Programme Leader.
-If you are planning to use the Graduate Diploma as preparation for postgraduate study in design, you should consult design staff before you enrol.
+Depending upon your previous study or experience, you may be granted an exemption from prerequisite courses on application.
+If you are planning to use the Graduate Diploma as preparation for postgraduate study in design you should consult an academic advisor.

 The Graduate Diploma in Design consists of advanced degree-level courses worth a total of 120 credits.
 It must include courses to the value of at least 75 credits at 300-level or above.
-Students are required to successfully pass 90 credits of core courses selected from Part A and 30 credits of elective courses from Part B. The elective courses can be across 200, 300 or 400 level subject to specific prerequisites (if any).The Graduate Diploma in Design may be awarded with or without an endorsement.
-The qualification may be endorsed with one of the following: Fashion Design, Industrial Design, Photography, Spatial Design, Textile Design, or Visual Communication Design, subject to successful completion of at least 75 credits in courses from the relevant discipline from Parts A and B.
+Students are required to successfully pass 90 credits of core courses selected from Part A and 30 credits of elective courses from Part B. The elective courses can be across 200, 300 or 400 level subject toprerequisites (if any).The qualification will be endorsed with one of the following: Fashion Design, Industrial Design, Photography, Spatial Design, Textile Design, or Visual Communication Design.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates